Cheryl Young

 I was hooked.
 Paddletek forever!

-Earlier this year and to my great delight, I got sponsored by Paddletek, one of the largest paddle manufacturers in the world, located in Michigan, USA.
-Their sponsorship of me to represent them includes my paddles, gear, and clothing each year.
-Lucky me!
+In early 2022 and to my great delight, I got sponsored by Paddletek, one of the largest paddle manufacturers in the world located in Michigan, USA.
+Their sponsorship includes my paddles, gear, and clothing each year.

-They also give me 6 different demonstration paddles to carry to my lessons so that my students can try them out, see if they like one, and then be able to order a new one right then and there from me, sometimes even down to their preferred colour!
+They gave me 6 different demonstration paddles to carry to my lessons/ camps so that my students can systematically try them out.
+If they like one, I carry new ones with me to sell and they can walk away with it, sometimes even down to their preferred colour!
 (Purple, blue, or green.)
 This is a really nice service to offer, and I think students appreciate it.

 Here is what I think you should consider when choosing a paddle that suits your needs….